Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Results

 Additionally, we consider objectives evaluated on thresholded designs, where the densities are rounded to 0 or 1, to eliminate the gray values, while preserving the volume fraction.
 Thresholding highlights the challenge of this design problem -- the objective is very sensitive to the intermediate density values, making it an interesting benchmark.
-Due to the uniform heat source, the optimizers attempt to cover as much surface as possible, even at the cost of distributing intermediate densities of material, leading to gray values.
+Due to the uniform heat source, the optimizers attempt to cover as much surface as possible, even at the cost of distributing intermediate densities of the material, leading to gray values.
 As a result, the value of the objective evaluated on the thresholded design is two orders of magnitude larger, as compared to the objective evaluated on the design that has not been thresholded.
-Comparing the thresholded designs, latent optimization (LBAE with CMAES) leads to much worse performance, with the objective over four times larger as opposed to that obtained with thresholded MMA design.
-The thresholded design obtained with VAE yields much higher (worse) objective when compared to LBAE.
+When comparing the thresholded designs, latent optimization (LBAE with CMAES) leads to much worse performance, with the objective over four times larger than that obtained with the thresholded MMA design.
+The thresholded design obtained with VAE yields a much higher (worse) objective than LBAE.

-This problem also offers a good opportunity to demonstrate some advantage of the gradient-free approach -- instead of optimizing for the continuous density design (as required by the gradient-based approach), we can easily change the objective to optimize directly for the thresholded design objective.
+This problem also offers a good opportunity to demonstrate some advantages of the gradient-free approach -- instead of optimizing for the continuous density design (as required by the gradient-based approach), we can easily change the objective to optimize directly for the thresholded design objective.
 In other words, instead of optimizing for the objective evaluated with continuous density values, and thresholding in a postprocessing step, we can provide the optimizer with objective values evaluated directly on the thresholded designs.
-Optimizing for this objective leads to a much better loss value, as shown in \ref{fig:thermal2}, which drops almost fourfold compared to that in \ref{fig:thermal1}, and is now only 20\% higher than the thresholded MMA design.
+Optimizing for this objective leads to a much better loss value, as shown in Figure \ref{fig:thermal2}, which drops almost four times compared to that of Figure \ref{fig:thermal1}, and is now only 20\% higher than the thresholded MMA design.